Edearth/AndroidDemo/README.md

 ### Marathon

 This is the replacement for Composer, the one that is being used in Passenger.
 Apparently it supports both Android and iOS execution, so it could be interesting if we decide to align with iOS on this.

+This could be the best possible replacement if we managed to use multiple emulators with it.

 ##### Pros